ririririce/CCM101-rfrigillana/README.md

 - [ ] Infrastructure management

 This checklist will continue to change as I learn and complete more laboratory activities.

 ---

+## What I Learned from Multi-Cloud Explorer

+Laboratory 03 gave me the opportunity to look beyond just one cloud provider and compare **AWS, Microsoft Azure, and Google Cloud**.

+I learned that although these platforms use different names for their services, they provide many similar solutions.
+For example, **Amazon EC2, Azure Virtual Machines, and Google Compute Engine** can all be used to host virtual machines.

+I also learned that choosing a cloud platform depends on the needs of the organization.
+AWS can be a good choice for organizations that need a wide range of services, Azure works well with Microsoft technologies, and Google Cloud has strong capabilities in areas such as AI, Machine Learning, and Kubernetes.

+Another part of the activity involved examining a Linux server using commands such as `lsb_release`, `lscpu`, `free`, and `df`.
+This helped me connect the Linux environment I was working with to actual cloud hosting services.

+---